labishbardiya/Mini-Version-Control-System/README.md

 # Mini Version Control System (MVCS)

 ## Overview
 MVCS is a simplified version control system implemented in C for demonstrating Data Structures and Algorithms (DSA) concepts.
+It tracks:
-It tracks changes to files, creates commit history, supports branching, and allows restoration of previous versions.
+- changes to files,
+- creates commit history,
+- supports branching, and
+- allows restoration of previous versions.

-This project is designed for the "Data Structures and Algorithms" course to practically showcase the application of core DSA principles in a real-world context.
+This project showcase the application of core DSA principles in a real-world context.

 ---